A typical NHS tendering process will include some or all of the following steps:

 3. Market warming or market engagement event(s)

-Either prior to the procurement commencing or soon after the procurement has started, commissioners may invite potential bidders to a market warming event.
+Either prior to a procurement commencing or soon after the procurement has started, commissioners may invite potential bidders to a market warming event.
 Here, the commissioners will describe the background, objectives and scope of the contract and will usually open the floor to bidders’ questions.
+During the Covid pandemic, these events have typically been held via video conference.

 Increasingly and especially on larger or more complex contracts, commissioners may seek the input of potential bidders to help shape the contract and the procurement process.
 This is usually done by asking providers to split into small groups to discuss e.g. whether and how the contract should be broken into lots or how providers might tackle specific challenges related to the contract.
 A commissioner representative will typically join each group to document the discussion.